 We work with generators across the UK, and we have 3-year agreements with over half of our green gas sites.
 Considering these are relatively new generators, we’re excited to be able to help provide them with price certainty and longevity.
 We hope that by showing there’s such a huge demand for renewable gas in the UK, more green gas plants will be built.

 We’re currently the largest supplier of green gas in the UK, only 3 years after becoming an energy supplier.
 We think this is pretty impressive, especially as there was no renewable gas in the UK grid six years ago.

 But we’re not stopping there.
 We’re looking at opportunities that can help us supply much more than 10% green gas to our members, so watch this space.

 We’re proud to be doing our part in increasing demand for green gas generation in the UK.
 But we genuinely couldn’t do it without every one of our members.
 As our member count grows we’re buying more energy.
 The more we buy, the more we can help give generators price certainty and longevity.
 And as this demand increases, more green gas plants will crop up.

 So think of it this way – we’ve made a great start, but the more people you refer to Bulb, the bigger the demand for renewable gas.
 And on top of that, we’ll give you and your friend £50.

 At Bulb, we think it’s really important that you know where your energy comes from.
-See the members of our Generator Community.
+You can get to know all Bulb Generators here.